Digital Media: Web and Promotional – Bachelor of Arts (BA)

 - Demonstrate working knowledge of contemporary means of persuasion as well as classical rhetoric and strategic communications.

-Student Organizations and Activities in the Digital Media Program
+Student Organizations and Activities in Digital Media

 The UDC Journalism Club and the UDC Film Club provide opportunities for idea exchange, project collaboration, and networking with peers and industry professionals.
 Click Here for more information.

-Faculty Spotlight: Digital Media
+Faculty Spotlight News: Digital Media

 Olive Vassell, Digital Media Program Coordinator